pheonixfirewingz/LunaLuxEngine/README.md

 - DirectX 11 depth buffer dose not clean properly

 ## Code Quality Issues
+- Violation = Minor/security

+Problem = Class 'Renderer' is unsafe, 'Renderer::render' can leak by wrong usage.

+File = Renderer.h

+Line = 20

+- Violation = Important/best practice

+Problem = Class 'Renderer' does not have a operator= which is recommended since it has dynamic memory/resource allocation(s).

+File = Renderer.h

+Line = 24

-- Violation = Important/security (CWE-120, CWE-20)
+- Violation = Important/best practice

-Problem = Check buffer boundaries if used in a loop including recursive loops
+Problem = Class 'Renderer' does not have a copy constructor which is recommended since it has dynamic memory/resource allocation(s).

-File = Reader.h
+File = Renderer.h

-Line = 23
+Line = 24
 ## Getting started

 ### Minimum Start Code